davidamankwah/Final_YearProject/README.md

 * Render: Render was used to deploy the project.

-<h2>Instructions:</h2>
+<h2>Instructions</h2>

 * Ensure that Node.js and npm are installed on your system

-* Clone the project repository from on your system.
+* Clone the project repository from on the system.

 ```bash
 git clone https://github.com/davidamankwah/Final_YearProject.git
 cd Final_YearProject
 ```
-* Navigate to the project directory in your terminal.
+* Navigate to the project directory in the terminal.

 ```bash
 cd Final_YearProject/client